 - Get up to PHP 25,000 in just 4 minutes!

-Can I Take a Business Loan at Digido?
+Can I Take a Small Business Loan at Digido?

 The best thing about Digido, it offers loans for any type of reason whenever you need it.
-However, you can only borrow small amounts, between ₱1,000 and ₱25,000.
-This loan has to be paid soon, including the interest.
+Digido is online and does not require you to leave your home.
+Simply complete the application and get up to PHP 25,000 in just 4 minutes!
 You can use this money to pay for your groceries, buy some materials, settle Meralco BIlls and so much more.

 - Filipino citizen;